tnichols217/notes/ARTS 302/Readings/Ching/2 - Form.md

 ### Texture

-The visual and tactile property of a form given by the size, shape, arrangement, and proportion of the parts as well as the
+The visual and tactile property of a form given by the size, shape, arrangement, and proportion of the parts as well as the weight, sparsity, and type of stroke used to depict the form.

 ## Relational Properties

 ### Position

+The location of a form relative to other forms.
+Gives an idea of space or compactness depending on its relation to other pieces.

 ### Orientation

 ### Visual Inertia